garganshul108/SpeedUpIB/README.md

 - [x] If no input box pops up. hit Refresh
 - [x] Enjoy :joy:

+### NOTE : .CRX file of the extension is available with the name of SpeedUpIB.crx, one can use that also

 #### NOTE: The extenstion will work for every lecture page you visit
 #### NOTE: Manually turn it down incase no need or input 1 each time